alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 ## Semantics

-Ordered links are intended to be used as a curation mechanism when there is a natural ordering to a link set that is not possible to infer from content item metadata.
+- Ordered links are intended to be used as a curation mechanism when there is a natural ordering to a link set that is not possible to infer from content item metadata.
+&nbsp;

-Ordered links should not be used if the ordering can be inferred from the content itself by examining the expanded links hash, for example, A-Z ordering by title.
+- Ordered links should not be used if the ordering can be inferred from the content itself by examining the expanded links hash, for example, A-Z ordering by title.
+&nbsp;

-Frontend applications shouldn't make any assumptions about what ordered links are ordered by; publishers should be free to order links differently depending on the content.
+- Frontend applications shouldn't make any assumptions about what ordered links are ordered by; publishers should be free to order links differently depending on the content.
+&nbsp;

-The PATCH semantics of publishing API will be unchanged: it is not possible to change part of a link set without sending the entire thing to the publishing API.
+- The PATCH semantics of publishing API will be unchanged: it is not possible to change part of a link set without sending the entire thing to the publishing API.
+&nbsp;

-Ordered link types should not contain unordered link sets.
+- Ordered link types should not contain unordered link sets.
 In cases where the publisher doesn't need to order the links in all cases, we recommend making this clear in the user interface, and using separate link types for ordered/unordered link sets.
 For example, collections publisher presents ordering as an extra step:

 # Alternatives rejected by this proposal